quicwg/base-drafts/draft-ietf-quic-tls.md

 This mode has no use in QUIC as it only applies to middleboxes that interfere with TLS over TCP.
 QUIC also provides no means to carry a change_cipher_spec record.
 A client MUST NOT request the use of the TLS 1.3 compatibility mode.
-A server SHOULD treat the receipt of a TLS ClientHello that with a non-empty legacy_session_id field as a connection error of type PROTOCOL_VIOLATION.
+A server SHOULD treat the receipt of a TLS ClientHello with a non-empty legacy_session_id field as a connection error of type PROTOCOL_VIOLATION.